-They also face unique challenges, not the least of which are myths and misconceptions about being 2E.
-If you have a 2E child, you may hear all kinds of things that give you pause.
+They also face unique challenges.
+These include myths and misconceptions about being 2e.
+If you have a 2e child, you may hear all kinds of things that fill you with concern.
 Here’s the reality behind seven common misconceptions.

 Myth #1: Being gifted makes up for having a learning or thinking difference.

 Twice-exceptional students can be confusing to teachers (and to parents).
 It can be hard to recognize or understand the signs.
 Sometimes giftedness may mask learning and thinking differences.
 Other times the extreme strengths and weaknesses “cancel each other out.”
 In either case, 2e students can look as if they have average abilities.

 But when you look more closely at where they shine and where they struggle, it becomes clear that they really are 2e.
 No matter how well they can use their strengths, they still have learning and thinking differences for which they need support.

 Myth #2: Students can’t be gifted and lack basic skills, so they’re just not trying hard enough.